DelroyGayle/KoolAIChess/TESTING.md

     Rxd3 1/2-1/2
     ```
     * That is, 34 moves ending with White's Rook move then the *Game Termination Marker 1/2-1/2*<br>
     Because of Black's Castling move in **No. 14.
-Bb3 O-O-O**; this game will also test that *Kool AI can Castle correctly!*
+Bb3 O-O-O**; this game will also test that *Kool AI can Castle Queenside correctly!*
     * Run the program:

     * *The Output*